Superformula/node-backend-test/README.md

 ### Basic Requirements

   - Create each endpoint as an individual AWS Lambda in Node.js
   - Use any AWS Database-as-a-Service persistence store.
-DynmamoDB is preferred.
+DynamoDB is preferred.
   - Write concise and clear commit messages.
   - Write clear **documentation** on how it has been designed and how to run the code.